Hanseatic League

-The League used a variety of vessel types for shipping across the seas and navigating rivers.
+The league used a variety of vessel types for shipping across the seas and navigating rivers.
 The most emblematic type was the cog.
 Expressing diversity in construction, it was depicted on Hanseatic seals and coats of arms.
 By the end of the Middle Ages, the cog was replaced by types like the hulk, which later gave way to larger carvel ships.

 Etymology

-Hanse is the Old High German word for a band or troop.
+Hansa is the Old High German word for a band or troop.
 This word was applied to bands of merchants traveling between the Hanseatic cities.
 Hanse in Middle Low German came to mean a society of merchants or a trader guild.
-Claims that it originally meant An-See, or "on the sea", are incorrect.
+Claims that it originally meant An-See, or 'on the sea', are incorrect.